Answered By: Dean Riley Last Updated: Apr 19, 2023 Views: 213

 The quick answer is to use the peer-reviewed check box filter on CloudSearch on the library's home page.
 After you do a search, look on the left-side of the results page for the filters (like you do on Amazon).
 This may or may not be an available option on the databases.

 What are peer-reviewed articles?

-Remember, peer-reviewed articles are read by a select group of members or the journal's board.
-The group functions as an "admission committee" and decides to allow the article if it reflects quality research as well as writing and fits within the of the journal's scope.
-The group can accept, send back with revisions, or outright reject it.
+These are read by a select group of members of the journal's review board.
+The group functions as an "admission committee" and decides whether or not the article is of sufficient quality to be published.
+They explore if research was done properly as well as review the writing style and contents to see if it fits within the journal's scope.
+The committee can accept, send it back for revisions, or outright reject it.

 "Peer-reviewed" is not to be confused with scholarly articles or journals.
-The content of those journals is "scholarly" and academic in nature, however, not all scholarly articles will be peer-reviewed.
+The content of those journals is "scholarly" and academic in nature, however, not all scholarly articles are peer-reviewed.